 - Rarely men have lost eyesight some time after taking such drugs as Sildenafil 25 mg, 50 mg or 100 mg tablets, Cialis or Levitra to treat impotence (known as erectile dysfunction).
 It is not known at this time if these medicines can cause vision loss.

-If you lose sight in one or more eyes while taking Sildenafil PHT 20 mg tablets, seek medical attention urgently. - A small number of people have reported a loss of hearing, which may include a ringing or other persistent noise in the ears and dizziness, while taking sildenafil.
-It is not known whether hearing loss is related to sildenafil.
+If you lose sight in one or more eyes while - If you lose sight in one or more eyes while taking Sildenafil PHT 20 mg tablets, seek medical attention urgently. - A small number of people have reported a loss of hearing, which may include a ringing or other persistent noise in the ears and dizziness, while taking sildenafil.
+It is not known whether hearing loss is related to sildenafil

 If you experience any loss of hearing, tell your doctor as soon as possible.